 Kalashnikov USA announced the introduction of the AK Alpha rifle to the US market.
-The new gun uses an AK-style action, but upgrades the platform to provide a rifle with more modern features and utility.
+The new gun uses an AK-style action but upgrades the platform to provide a rifle with more modern features and utility.

-A quick glance at the rifle will tell the average gun enthusiast that this rifle is not a plain WASR.
+A quick glance at the rifle will tell the average gun enthusiast that this rifle is not a common WASR.
 In fact, nearly everything looks like it has been touched in the modernizing process.
 According to the company, the rifle was designed with input from a select group of Israel Defense Force (IDF) snipers.
 I hope that means that the gun is easier to run without sacrificing any of the platform’s reliability.

 Two models will be available: the AKL with a 16.338″ barrel and the AKS with a 12.362″ barrel.

 The guns are chambered in the iconic AK cartridge: the 7.62×39.
 As one would hope, the guns are fed by standard AK magazines, so all of the surplus feeders, plus the newer US Palm and Magpul mags should all run in these rifles.
 The magazine catch lever is in the same spot, though the catch has been upgraded.

 The bolt can be run from the right or left side of the gun.
 Although Kalashnikov USA claims the charging handle is ambidextrous, it appears to be swappable from side to side.

 A full-length Picatinny rail adorns the top of the gun.
 This allows for the very easy addition of sights and an optic.
 Compared to some of the kludgy ways of adding red dots to traditional AK-pattern rifles, this is a nice addition.

 Upfront, a KeyMod handguard is used.
 This keeps things relatively light while still providing a way to add accessories.

 A big change from the traditional AK is the manual safety selector.
 Kalashnikov USA opted to install an ambidextrous AR-style selector.
 Purists might balk, but there are a lot of people who prefer this style.